 Vice President of Judicial Affairs

-As Vice President of Judicial Affairs, Owen is tasked with maintaining the moral integrity of the Council and its contributing members.
+As Vice President of Judicial Affairs, Richard is tasked with maintaining the moral integrity of the Council and its contributing members.
 Along with his counterpart, he ensures that the IFC's guidelines and bylaws are being upheld.

 Vice President of Events